Geeksltd/Programming.Tips/MeaningfulNames.md

 Likewise, if you have a Mailing Address class in GSD’s “accounting” application, if you named it **GSDAccount** Address.
 Ten of 17 characters are redundant as they are already implied.

 Shorter names are generally better than longer ones, so long as they are clear.
 Add no more context to a name than is necessary.
-The names accountAddress and customerAddress are fine names for instance variables of the class Address but could be poor names for classes.
+The names `accountAddress` and `customerAddress` are fine names for instance variables of the class `Address` but could be poor names for classes.
 Address is a fine name for the class.
-If I need to differentiate between MAC addresses, port addresses, and Web addresses, then maybe you need to call it PostalAddress.
+If I need to differentiate between MAC addresses, port addresses, and Web addresses, then maybe you need to call it `PostalAddress`.

 The essential rule for naming is: **Add as few words as necessary, to uniquely identify what you are naming, considering all implied context, and without causing ambiguity.**